BirchKwok/lynsedb/docs/tutorials/learning_path.md

 - store text and image embeddings on the same ID;
 - build indexes for named vector fields;
 - add sparse feature vectors;
-- run BM25 text search over metadata fields;
+- run BM25 search over metadata fields;
 - combine vector and text candidates with RRF or weighted fusion;
 - plug in a custom reranker.